-Time.
+One possible conclusion about time.
 There is no absolute and true time.
 There is only one time, The Now, through which we know what we know about life.
-Although measured in seconds, a more consistent… and mathematical time… In the Quiet Expansion, the 202 mathematically-integrated doublings of the Planck base units (a base-2 progression), Isaac Newton sense of space and time (absolutes) are rebuffed, Space, time, mass and energy are so intimately and totally related through light, none have an independent status.
+Measured in seconds, within our chart the 202 mathematically-integrated doublings of the Planck base units (a base-2 progression), Isaac Newton’s sense of space and time (absolutes) is rebuffed.
+Space, time, mass and energy are so intimately and totally related through light, none have an independent status.
 Time does not pass independently.
 And, there is no empty space.

-Two equations suggest these conclusions are closer to the truth than Newton was.
+Two equations, one for Planck Time and the other for Planck Length, suggest these conclusions are closer to the truth than Newton was.

 Barbour, J. B., 1982, “Relational Concepts of Space and Time,” British Journal for the Philosophy of Science, 33: 251–274.